UMG-Odoo-Dev8/Team-A/Team_A.md

     - [Test Exam and Generate Result](#test-exam-and-generate-result)

 ## Projcet Overview
-School management system is very convient for checking students' roll-call percentage and also useful  for saving attendance records for each student and test exams.<br>
+School management system is very convient for checking students' roll-call percentage and also useful  for saving attendance records for each student and for testing exams.<br>
     Functions of the system:
 - Manage attendance
 - Test Exam